 Step 2 and Step 3 will define the complexities of your implementation.
 A CMMS is implemented either in phases or in a one-time event.
 However, a phased implementation is easier.
 As there’s time to develop all the required standards.
 Giving enough time to collect foundational data and take corrective measures.

-Step 5: Tap into Your Vendor’s Industry and Implementation Expertise.
+Tap Into Your Vendor’s Industry & Implementation Expertise

-CMMS suppliers accumulate game changing knowledge about maintenance workflows.
-They interact with multiple industries and can deploy cost effctive solutions.
+CMMS suppliers accumulate game-changing knowledge about maintenance workflows.
+They interact with multiple industries and can deploy cost effective solutions.
 It is advisable to research the team of your chosen vendor.
 Ensure you are getting your implementation support from the best in their team.

 Workflow decisions, training decisions, reports and analytics are improved with an expert team.